 Transfer applicants are already familiar with letters of recommendation.
 They undoubtedly had several when they applied to law school the first time around.
 They’ve probably also sought a handful of others to apply for jobs or internships.
 The transfer letter of recommendation is, however, more important.

 I often tell clients that the single most important question to answer in writing their applications is “Can I be successful at law school?”
 Most often, the way to answer that question is to show how you can succeed as an attorney.
-In the case of a transfer application, though, there is a faster and easier path to the answer the admissions committee seeks: ask competent evaluators.
+In the case of a transfer application, though, there is a faster and easier path to the answer the law school admissions committee seeks: ask competent evaluators.
 There can be no more competent evaluator than a law school professor who has taught an applicant, seen them fail, and seen them succeed.
 There is a significant difference here: the letters that an applicant submitted for their original application were speculative.
 The recommendations coming from law professors are concrete and dispositive.

 The obvious approach to this issue is to begin tackling it when the law school opens its doors for the first day of classes.
 But the obvious approach is wrong—or at least, not as effective.
 While classes might be on break over the summer, professors certainly are not.
 More often than not, a law professor can be found in their office, working on the next piece they intend to publish.
 An eager incoming 1L can take this opportunity to schedule meetings with the professors who will be teaching their classes.
 Doing so will allow the student to get one up on the competition and, more importantly, to establish relationships with the professors who will write those letters of recommendation.